 a change of clothes and any other necessities, such as prescription medication.

 - Dinner and breakfast will be shared with the other students.
-You are
+Please bring enough

 meal for dinner including vegetables and dessert.
 Hot meal suggestions

 include spaghetti, meat loaf, stew or soup, casseroles, etc. Also plan

 a hot meal for breakfast.
 Breakfast suggestions include scrambled eggs,

 French toast, oatmeal, etc. Fruit, instant coffee and juice should